MahmoodWebDev/todo-api-assignment/README.md

 ## Overview

-This project is a React-based API-based Todo application that allows users to manage their daily tasks.
+This project is a React app API-based Todo application that allows users to manage their daily tasks.
 It was a part of home-assignment in a technical interview.

 ![Live Demo](https://todo-api-assignment.vercel.app/)